 The Southwest Michigan Planning Commission is the U.S. Economic Development Administration designated Economic Development District (EDD) which serves Berrien, Cass and Van Buren Counties.
 One of our main functions as an EDD includes the preparation of a Comprehensive Economic Development Strategy (CEDS) every three to five years, as well as annual updates to this document.
-Details on CEDS and CEDS updates from previous years may be viewed on the CEDS project page.
+SWMPC completed a new, full CEDS in December 2017.

 SWMPC's current economic development priorities include:

 - Developing the region’s broadband internet adoption strategy (Southwest Michigan Broadband Initiative) in cooperation with Connect Michigan;

 - Partnering with emerging or established industry clusters within the southwest Michigan region to determine needs for expanding and growing these industries;